masb0ymas/masb0ymas/README.md

 people call me `Fajri`

-Hi, I'm Nurul Fajri, a Full Stack Developer 🚀 from Indonesia, currently, I'm a working on [Karcisbola](https://github.com/Karcisbola).
-Beside's programming, I enjoy eating food and traveling.
-I am still learning to get the best experience.
-I like to explore 🏔️ new things related to technology.
+Hi, I'm Nurul Fajri, Software Engineer from Indonesia, Currently I work as a software engineer at Karcisbola, I like sports and also traveling.
+On the other hand, I also enjoy learning new things, both in technology and other fields.

 #### Follow Me: